 You've reached the Wilmot Mountain Employment Page:

 If you are interested in employment, you must attend ONE of the days.
-This year it will be a little different between the two days.
-The Job Fair on Tuesday October 9th will be for employees that have worked at Wilmot Mountain before.
-The Job Fair on Wednesday October 10th will be for new applicants.
-We understand that peoples' schedules can be hectic, so if you have worked at Wilmot Mountain before and you can not attend Tuesday's Job Fair, you must attend Wednesday's Job Fair.
-If you are a new applicant and you can not attend Wednesday's Job Fair, you must attend on Tuesday.
-All applicants, new and old, must attend one of the days!
+It will be very similar to last year's job fair.
+The Job Fair on Tuesday October 15th will be for employees that have worked at Wilmot Mountain previously.
+The Job Fair on Thursday October 17th will be for new applicants.
+We understand that peoples' schedules can be hectic, so if you have worked at Wilmot Mountain before and you can not attend Wednesday's Job Fair, you must attend Thursday's Job Fair.
+If you are a new applicant and you can not attend Thursday's Job Fair, you must attend on Wednesday.
+ALL APPLICANTS, NEW AND OLD, MUST ATTEND ONE DAY!

 Make sure to bring 2 Forms of Identification listed in the I-9 Form.
 Please click HERE for acceptable forms of identification.